Yuelioi/docs-v3/Ue/blueprint/zh/Components/Activation/Is in Tablet Mode.md

 ---
-display_name: Is in Tablet Mode
+title: Is in Tablet Mode
 order: 5
 ---
 ## Navigation